 Oh, please grow a pumpkin in your children’s garden!
 They do take up space, although growing the smaller varieties on a trellis is very doable if space is an issue in your garden.
-(I think space is an issue in every garden, quite frankly – how much of our garden brain is tied up trying to figure out what’s best to do with the space?!)
-Pumpkins are simply magical vegetables to grow.
-The vines are impressive, the flowers are gorgeous (and edible!) and the fruit holds the promise of autumn to come.
-I thrill at the sight of a pumpkin patch whether its the first flowers of spring, full of fat bees taking pollen baths or the glow of orange in the yard as the vines die back and the pumpkins shine as if already carved into pumpkin moonshines.
+I think space is an issue in every garden, quite frankly.
+How much of our garden brain is tied up trying to figure out what’s best to do with the space?!
+If you need some ideas on how to grow food in a small garden, please visit this article by Healthy Green Savvy.

-You may not decide to grow them every year but do it at least once – if you have the space, plant enough so that your children’s friends can come for a pumpkin harvest and carving party at your house, instead of going to the local Walmart and picking out a pumpkin from a cardboard bin.
+You may not decide to grow them every year but do it at least once.
+If you have the space, plant enough so that your children’s friends can come for a pumpkin harvest and carving party at your house, instead of going to the local Walmart and picking out a pumpkin from a cardboard bin.

 Don’t get me wrong, I plant peas every spring but its mostly because the kids just love them and can’t garden without them.
-Peas are super kid friendly plants, right down to the seeds which are a medium size that kids can see and handle with relative ease – unlike carrot seeds.
+Peas are super kid friendly plants.
+The seeds are a medium size that kids can see and handle with relative ease, unlike carrot seeds.
 Hunting for pea pods becomes a morning ritual once the fruit is set.
 Many a time I’ve had to repeatedly call my kids in from the pea patch for the start of school because they’re so engrossed in their pea treasure hunt.